Your First 6 Months — BJJ Beginner Roadmap

 Conceptual

 Understanding why it works.
 Applying principles across many techniques.
-Solving problems you've never seen before.
-What separates advanced practitioners.
+Solving problems you've never seen a technique for.
+What separates advanced practitioners from beginners.

 The priority shift: beginners focus on declarative.
 Upper belts live in conceptual.
 Your goal is to move from "I know the name" to "I understand the principle" as fast as possible.

 A concept applies across dozens of positions at once.
 A technique only works in one.
-This is why white belts who learn concepts improve faster than those who collect techniques — even if the technique collectors have more moves.
+White belts who learn concepts improve faster than those who collect techniques — even if the technique collectors know more moves.

 Think of your first six months in three two-month phases.
 Each builds on the one before.
-Don't rush ahead — the foundation you build in months one and two directly determines how fast you grow in months five and six.
+The foundation built in months one and two directly determines how fast you grow in months five and six.

 Months 1–2